gary-dalton/RaspberryPi-projects/rpi_initial_setup.md

 5. Connect to the Remote Host, _hostname.local:1_.
 6. When done, just close the window.

-### Connect from a browser

-Browser based VNC makes it easy for anyone to use this technology.
-I use the Google Chrome App from [RealVNC](https://www.realvnc.com/products/chrome/).

-## <a name="12"></a>NetworkManager CLI
+## <a name="12"></a>NetworkManager CLI (advanced)

-If the Pi just needs to connect to one network and won't be moving around much, you don't need Network Manager.
+If the Pi will be used from the GUI destop or if it just needs to connect to one network and won't be moving around much, you don't need Network Manager.
 If you are likely to go mobile with your Pi and need to connect to multiple networks, consider using nmcli.

 NetworkManager is a set of tools that make networking simpler.
 Whether Wi-Fi, wired, bond, bridge, 3G, or Bluetooth, NetworkManager allows you to quickly move from one network to another: once a network has been configured and joined, it can be detected and re-joined automatically the next time its available.
 Nmcli is just the command line interface, CLI, to NetworkManager.